My role & responsibilities:

 Education:

-Ongoing archaeological coursework
+Ongoing archeological coursework

 Professional Affiliations: